 Current Market Trends

-Chile’s Universal Access to Healthcare government program, ex “Plan AUGE”, currently known as “GES” (Garantias Explicitas en Salud) started in 2005 and consists of government-funded subsidized healthcare coverage for, currently, 80 diseases considered to be high-incidence.
-However, the public healthcare debt in 2016 amounted to US$ 282.5 million and additionally there was a decrease in the country’s economic growth which reached 1.5% for last year.
+Chile’s Universal Access to Healthcare government program, ex “Plan AUGE”, currently known as “GES” (Garantias Explicitas en Salud) started in 2005 and consists of government-subsidized healthcare coverage for, as of now, 80 diseases considered to be high-incidence.
 In the private sector, however, the expenditure has doubled in the last 10 years.
 Private clinics have increased their number of outpatient centers and number of beds, mainly due to three factors: a) increase in the number of attentions, b) an aging Chilean population, and c) state-of-the-art technology available for diagnosis and treatment.

-FONASA, the government-run healthcare insurance system, covers 69% of the population; of the remaining 31%, approximately 5% lacks any type of insurance, 3% has insurance under the Ministry of Defense (for armed forces and police), and 23% (bordering on 2.6 million people) pay into the private sector insurance system provided by entities called ISARES.
-There are 13 ISAPRES currently operating in the Chilean market.
+FONASA, the government-run healthcare insurance system, covers 69% of the population; of the remaining 31%, approximately 5% lacks any type of insurance, 3% has insurance under the Ministry of Defense (for armed forces and police), and 23% (bordering on 2.6 million people) pay into the private sector insurance system provided by ISAPRES.
+There are 12 ISAPRES currently operating in the Chilean market.

 In terms of regulation, pharmaceuticals have mandatory registration at the Institute of Public Health.
 Currently, medical devices that need authorization include contraceptives, gloves, needles, and syringes.
 However, there is a law currently being discussed in Congress - Ley Farmacos II - that may impose additional regulations to pharmaceuticals and medical devices.